Posts filed under 'Uncategorized'

 • Girl Scout Day (Girl Scouts founded in 1912) - As a former Girl Scout and Daisy leader, I am quite proud to share my bd with the scouts.
 I still have my sash of badges.
 I love it when K, my niece, asks me to work on a badge with her.

-I am going to celebrate my bd at Easter (more time).
+This yeas I am going to celebrate my birthday at Easter (more time).
 Then I will make up some new year resolutions.
-Do any of you also make resolutions on your bd?
+Do any of you also make resolutions on your birthday?

 New Women’s Study Starts Jan.
 31